Devolved-AI/Argochain/README.md

 ## 🌐 Deploying a Testnet

-When you're ready to take things to the next level, deploying a testnet is your next step.
-This simulates a more realistic network environment and is perfect for testing interactions between nodes.
+When you're prepared to advance further, setting up a testnet is the logical next step.
+This creates a more authentic network environment, ideal for testing interactions among nodes.

 ### 🛠️ Setting Up Testnet Nodes